countnazgul/ZoomableSunburst/README.md

 ### Options
 * Tooltip format - QV string formated html.
 For example: `node & '<br/> <b>'  & sum(value) & '<b>'`
 * Color Expression - QV string representation of color.
-For example: `if(value > 10, 'blue', 'green')`
+For example: `if(value > 10, 'blue', 'green')`.
+Instead `blue`, RGB or HEX color formats are accepted
 * Font size
 * Font family
 * Color scheme - thanks to Cynthia Brewer you can pick from one of many coloring options